Mrugalla/PitchGlitcher/README.md

 Known issues:
 - on some computers it doesn't run in Studio One (it does on mine, so idk..)
-- saving new default values for the parameters doesn't entirely work (yet)
+- saving new default values with the context menu of the parameters doesn't entirely work (yet)
    > most DAWs provide a feature for that too tho!

 ![pitchGlitcherScreenshot](https://user-images.githubusercontent.com/54960398/171127261-7ee245b6-f829-42db-a465-8cf9a3549c88.png)